 FID – First Input Delay

 This measures the time it takes for the browser to respond to a visitor’s first interaction with a website such as clicking a button.
-The speed of response can be impacted by the user’s device or by the web page itself being slow to respond.
+The speed of response can be impacted by the user’s device but also by the web page itself being slow to respond.
+First Input Delay needs to be less than 100 milliseconds to pass the FID test.

 CLS – Cumulative Layout Shift

-This is a score that measures how often different parts of a web page move from their initial position to their final, stable position.
-An example of a layout shift is when a section of text appears first then an image is loaded above it – pushing the text further down.
+This is a score that measures how often different parts of a web page move from the initial position in which a viewer sees it to the final, stable position.
+An example of a layout shift is when a section of text appears first but then an image is loaded above it – pushing the text further down the screen.

-- Take action to resolve any warnings or errors now – well in advance of the algorithm change in June 2021.
+- Take action to resolve any warnings or errors.
 The free Google tool PageSpeed Insights provides recommendations on how to improve individual web pages but you will need the help of a web developer.
+A developer will also be able to access the Lighthouse tool on which the data in PageSpeed Insights is based.

 - Remember the other important factors when it comes to page experience for website visitors: